-Reverse sneezing is a fairly common respiratory event seen in dogs and it rarely affects cats.
+Reverse sneezing is a fairly common respiratory event seen in dogs, and it affects cats as well, but it's rare.
 While harmless, it can be quite alarming for dog owners to witness because it sounds more like a goose honk than a typical dog noise.
 But what exactly is a reverse sneeze and what causes it?

 A reverse sneeze can last from a few seconds up to a minute or two.
 During an episode, the dog is usually very still with his head and neck extended.
 Once the episode is over, the dog resumes normal behavior.